roubles/casing/README.md

 # The unofficial standard for camelCase and PascalCase

-Camel case is a way writing phrases without spaces or punctuation.
 There is no official RFC or standard on either case.
-This document attempts to fill that void.
-It also provides tested regular expressions for the various variations of camel case and pascal case.
+This document attempts to fill that void, in addition to providing tested regular expressions for the various variations of camel case and pascal case.

+## Rules
 Camel Case can be broken down into:
 * Lower Camel Case, also known as **Camel Case**, starts with a *lower* case alphabet
 * Upper Camel Case, also known as **Pascal Case**, starts with an *upper* case alphabet

-## Rules
+Common rules:
 * Camel case words MUST start with a lower case alphabet or an upper case alphabet
 * Camel case words CAN AT MOST have one capital letter in a row.
 Note: some implementations allow for more than one upper case alphabet in a row, to support tech usecases such as ```deviceID```, ```SerialNo```, ```IOStream```, ```StreamIO```, ```awsVPC```. [[1](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/capitalization-conventions)]
 * Camel case words MUST HAVE no Spaces, punctuation, underscores, dots and special characters.